 Successful designs for houses, house extensions and garden offices require an architect’s input and skills.
 The architect’s job is to distil all the elements that constitute a successful building design so that the end result is right for your particular circumstance.

-In our small architect’s practice it’s not unusual hear from people who have submitted a planning application that has been turned down because of bad quality design and the planning department has advised the applicant to find a qualified architect to help them.
+In our small architect’s practice it’s not unusual hear from people who have submitted a garden office planning application that has been turned down because of bad quality design and the planning department has advised the applicant to find a qualified architect to help them.

 - Planning departments turn down applications if they are inappropriate for your garden or neighbourhood.